Curia: Origins

-The word curia is thought to derive from Old Latin coviria, meaning "a gathering of men" (co-, "together" =vir, "man").
+The word curia is thought to derive from Old Latin coviria, meaning 'a gathering of men' (co-, 'together' = vir, 'man').
 In this sense, any assembly, public or private, could be called a curia.
 In addition to the Roman curiae, voting assemblies known as curiae existed in other towns of Latium, and similar institutions existed in other parts of Italy.
 During the republic, local curiae were established in Italian and provincial municipia and coloniae.
 In imperial times, local magistrates were often elected by municipal senates, which also came to be known as curiae.
 By extension, the word curia came to mean not just a gathering, but also the place where an assembly would gather, such as a meeting house.

-Roman Curiae
+Roman curiae

-In Roman times, "curia" had two principal meanings.
+In Roman times, curia had two principal meanings.
 Originally it applied to the wards of the comitia curiata.
 However, over time the name became applied to the senate house, which in its various incarnations housed meetings of the Roman senate from the time of the kings until the beginning of the seventh century AD.

-Comitia Curiata
+Comitia curiata

 The most important curiae at Rome were the 30 that together made up the comitia curiata.
 Traditionally ascribed to the kings, each of the three tribes established by Romulus, the Ramnes, Tities, and Luceres, was divided into ten curiae.
 In theory, each gens (family, clan) belonged to a particular curia, although whether this was strictly observed throughout Roman history is uncertain.

 Each curia had a distinct name, said to have been derived from the names of some of the Sabine women abducted by the Romans in the time of Romulus.
 However, some of the curiae evidently derived their names from particular districts or eponymous heroes.
-The curiae were probably established geographically, representing specific neighborhoods in Rome, for which reason curia is sometimes translated as "ward".
+The curiae were probably established geographically, representing specific neighborhoods in Rome, for which reason curia is sometimes translated as 'ward'.
 Only a few of the names of the 30 curiae have been preserved, including Acculeia, Calabra, Faucia, Foriensis, Rapta, Veliensis, Tifata, and Titia.

-The assertion that the plebeians were not members of the curiae, or that only the dependents (clients) of the patricians were admitted, and not entitled to vote, is expressly contradicted by Dionysius.
+The assertion that the plebeians were not members of the curiae, or that only the dependents (clientes) of the patricians were admitted, and not entitled to vote, is expressly contradicted by Dionysius.
 This argument is also refuted by Mommsen.

 Each curia had its own sacra, in which its members, known as curiales, worshipped the gods of the state and other deities specific to the curia, with their own rites and ceremonies.
 Each curia had a meeting site and place of worship, named after the curia.
 Originally, this may have been a simple altar, then a sacellum, and finally a meeting house.